• Home

 Not only is it one of Shakespeare’s greatest and most performed plays, I think I’m just drawn in our present moment to stories where the megalomaniacal tyrant gets what’s coming to him.
 But there’s more to it than that.
 For one, I’m allegedly a direct descendant of King Duncan and his son, Malcolm—both key characters in the play—and that link, however tenuous, also informs my desire to explore the story through my music.
 Plus, I like witches.

-I’m using Shakespeare’s Macbeth as my primary text, but not my only one.
-Shakespeare based the play on Raphael Holinshed’s Chronicles of England, Scotland, and Ireland, a pseudo-historical account of the British Isles, which I’m also reading (or, more accurately, trying to read).
-I’m also consulting historical and archaeological reports written by those who’ve been trying for centuries to untangle the myth of Macbeth from the real person, in addition to consulting a raft of Shakespeare scholarship.
-I’m having a lot of flashbacks to my undergrad days at NYU, sitting up on the top floors of Bobst Library, immersed in back issues of Shakespeare Quarterly.
+I used Shakespeare’s Macbeth as my primary text, but not my only one.
+Shakespeare based the play on Raphael Holinshed’s Chronicles of England, Scotland, and Ireland, a pseudo-historical account of the British Isles, which I also consulted (or, more properly, consulted people who'd read it).
+I likewise turned to everything from historical and archaeological reports written by those who’ve been trying for centuries to untangle the myth of Macbeth from the real person, in addition to consulting a raft of Shakespeare scholarship.
+(I had a lot of flashbacks to my undergrad days at NYU, sitting up on the top floors of Bobst Library, immersed in back issues of Shakespeare Quarterly.)

-Under the influence of Brian Eno and John Cage, I am allowing random chance to dictate the order in which these pieces are both composed and released.
-There are twenty-eight scenes in Macbeth, and rather than simply go through them start to finish, I use a random number generator to pick a number that corresponds to a given scene in the play.
-This randomized method is to keep me from falling into too many patterns—I don’t want any piece to necessarily relate directly to the one before it or after it, and writing them out of order serves that purpose.
+Under the influence of Brian Eno and John Cage, I allowed random chance to dictate the order in which these pieces were both composed and released.
+There are twenty-eight scenes in Macbeth, and rather than simply go through them start to finish, I used a random number generator to pick the next scene in the play I would tackle.
+This randomized method kept me from falling into too many patterns—I didn't want any piece to necessarily relate directly to the one before it or after it, and writing them out of order served that purpose.
 Plus, life is random.
 We impose order on it, but it’s more chaos than anything else, and Macbeth is all about the chaos.
-Thus, I am writing chaotically.
+Thus, I write chaotically.

 I will be the first to admit that this whole project is a little weird.
 But they are the weird sisters, right?